-Patrick T. Lee is vice president of major project controls of Sempra Energy, a San Diego-based
+Patrick T. Lee is vice president of Infrastructure and Technology for Sempra Energy, a San Diego-based

 Fortune 500 energy services holding company whose subsidiaries provide electricity, natural gas and